2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ## Tiff to PDF

-The configuration parameter for this command is `convert_tiff_command`.
+The configuration parameter for this command is `fax.convert_tiff_command`.
 This command is invoked when a conversion from `image/tiff` to `application/pdf` is requested.

 The default command is: